-Android Pie may still be rolling out, but already we’re looking ahead to Android Q — and it could represent some significant changes to Android as a whole.
+Android Pie may still be rolling out, but already we’re looking ahead to Android Q — and it could represent some significant changes to Android.
 While we have absolutely no idea what Android Q will be called, we do have an idea of what it may offer, thanks to the first Android Q beta, and the number of rumors and leaks that we’ve seen.

 Here’s everything we know about Android Q so far.

 Android Q beta 4 causes Pixel bootloop